-Wangari Maathai was born April 1, 1940 in a traditional mud-walled house with no electricity or running water.
-It was located in Ihithe, a small village in the central highlands of what was then British Kenya… the third of six children born to Muta Njugi and Wanjiru Kichibo.
+Wangari Maathai was born April 1, 1940 in a traditional mud-walled house with no electricity or running water located in Ihithe, a small village in the central highlands of what was then British Kenya.
+She was the third of six children born to Muta Njugi and Wanjiru Kichibo.

-Wangari spent the first four years of primary education attending Ihite primary school, the next four were at Mathari Girls intermediate school, and she’d completed high school at Loreto Convent Limuru Girls.
+Wangari spent the first four years attending Ihite primary school, the next four were at Mathari Girls intermediate school, and she’d completed high school at Loreto Convent Limuru Girls.

 “I grew up knowing that I was Kikuyu and that the other communities were different from us.
 I would, though, overhear the adults around me expressing their views about some of our differences.
 If, for example, one of the women was very well dressed, they would ask her with a smile, 'Where are you going, smartly dressed like a Luo?'
 Other people were known to expect things for free.
 These ethnic biases, many of which were planted early in one’s childhood, became amplified and were embraced by national political rhetoric.
 They are still used today to divide Kenyans from one another.”

 A scholarship from Catholic School of Nyeri made it possible to join the Kennedy lift of the 1960s which benefited over 300 young Kenyans.
-As a result, she attended Mount St. Scholastica College, where she pursed a liberal arts education, majoring in biological sciences and later pursued a masters from University of Pittsburgh in biological sciences where she gained skills in tissue processing and developmental autonomy.
+As a result, she attended Mount St. Scholastica College, pursed a liberal arts education majoring in biological sciences and later a masters from University of Pittsburgh in biological sciences.
+There she gained skills in tissue processing and developmental autonomy.

-As part of the GBM, she encouraged communities to plant indigenous trees and long-lasting fruit trees because these have characteristics such as well-spread root systems, thick trunks, widespread branches, foliage and good shade.
+As part of the Green Belt Movement, she encouraged communities to plant indigenous trees and long-lasting fruit trees because these have characteristics such as well-spread root systems, thick trunks, widespread branches, foliage and good shade.

-The Green Belt Movement developed what is known as the Ten-Step Procedure as its methodology.
+The Green Belt Movement developed what is known as the 10-Step Procedure as its methodology.